bergie/MidgardAppServerBundle/README.markdown

 The AppServerBundle integrates AiP with the Symfony2 framework.
 The points of integration are the following:

-* Your Symfony2 application is started by the `aip` command, which launches the AppServerBundle Application
+* Your Symfony2 application is started by the `aip app` command, which launches the AppServerBundle Application
-* The Application bootstraps Symfony2 and creates an instance of the Symfony2 AppKernel
+* The Application bootstraps Symfony2 and creates instances of the Symfony2 AppKernels configured in `aip.yml`
 * When AiP receives a request, the `__invoke` method of the Application is run, generating a regular Symfony2 Request object and telling AppKernel to Handle it
-* On the `kernel.response` event, the Application replaces the regular Symfony2 Response object with its own Response object which does not attempt to send output
 * When request handling has completed the status code, headers, and contents of the Response object are passed to AiP
 * AiP sends the response to the browser